DouniaBK/earth-hammam/README.md

 ![Color Inspiration](static/images/facebook-page-cropped.PNG)

 The Facebook business page for Earth Hammam is meant to include exclusive offers and a peek into what awaits the new customers as well as reaching out to Facebook users who might know about the facility.
-The full Facebook-page screenshot is [here](https://drive.google.com/file/d/15dDofCW6yGCvrLbS9JmnXTW-W9fffoZN/view?usp=sharing)
+The full Facebook page screenshot is [here](https://drive.google.com/file/d/15dDofCW6yGCvrLbS9JmnXTW-W9fffoZN/view?usp=sharing)

 6. Referral Marketing via Testimonials and Tags:
 The Earth Hammam site includes testimonials from visitors referring the facility to other customers.